loulibre/supafastllm/readme.md

 When using nginx, this project leverages [docker-nginx-certbot](https://github.com/JonasAlfredsson/docker-nginx-certbot) image which handles requesting and renewing SSL certificates automatically.

 👉 If you find this project helpful, please consider leaving a ⭐ to show your support.
-You can also support the work by [Buying a coffee](https://buymeacoffee.com/_inder1).
-Thankyou!

 ## Prerequisites